-- changes in rainfall, distribution, and intensity - changes in crop suitability, pasture performance, and problems with weeds - increases in plantation forestry tree growth - exposure of low-lying settlements where the sea moves inland - changes in coastal erosion, possible flooding as saltwater intrudes into freshwater areas - possible environmental health problems associated with warmer climates - diverse impacts on ecosystems.
+- changes in rainfall, distribution, and intensity - changes in crop suitability, pasture performance, and problems with weeds - increases in plantation forestry tree growth - exposure of low-lying settlements where the sea moves inland - changes in coastal erosion, possible flooding as saltwater intrudes into freshwater areas - · possible environmental health problems associated with warmer climates - diverse impacts on ecosystems.

-While commonly seen as a global or national issue, climate change is also a regional concern.
-We make our contribution to greenhouse gas emissions (including carbon dioxide from transport sources and methane from agricultural production) and increased levels of greenhouse gases.
+our contribution to greenhouse gas emissions (including carbon dioxide from transport sources and methane from agricultural production) and increased levels of greenhouse gases.
 The Regional Policy Statement's objectives recognise this, expecting steps to be taken within the Region to reduce the effects of discharges to air on "global environmental systems" (the atmosphere).
 While we can't solve either of these problems alone, we can make our contribution to a global solution.